Mira-Bhayandar Municipal Transport

-The Mira-Bhayandar Municipal Transport (MBMT) is a public transport service owned by the Mira Bhayandar Municipal Corporation (MBMC), which began operations in 2006 as a local bus services connecting connecting various places in the Mira-Bhayandar area.
+The Mira-Bhayandar Municipal Transport (MBMT) is a public transport service owned by the Mira-Bhayandar Municipal Corporation (MBMC), which began operations in 2006 as a local bus services connecting various places in the Mira-Bhayandar area.
 Presently, these buses are run by a private company Kestrel Infrastructure Pvt.
 Ltd. Kestrel will pay a royalty of Re 1 per kilometer to the MBMT.

 Presently MBMT operates in Mira-Bhayander, Thane, Borivali, Uttan and Andheri.
 Its fleet consists of non-AC TATA Marcopolo CNG buses, non-AC Eka Electric buses and a handful of Volvo AC buses.

 MBMT Bus Routes

 The following is a list of the limited bus routes operated by MBMT in Mumbai.